Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Meromorphic continuation of twisted Selberg zeta functions

 We denote the \textit{Lerch transcendent} by

 For $m\in\N_0$ we set

 For $|\lambda|=1$ and $w\notin -\N_0$ (the values we need) the series converges and defines a holomorphic function on $\{s\in\C\mid\Rea s > m+1\}$.
 For $\lambda\not=1$ it extends in $s$ to an entire function.
-For $\lambda=1$ it extends meromorphically in $s$ to all of $\C$ with simple poles at $s=1,\ldots, m+1$.
+For $\lambda=1$ it extends meromorphically in $s$ to all of $\C$ with all poles contained in $\{1,\ldots, m+1\}$, all simple, and $m+1$ being a pole.
 In both cases, the meromorphic extension is continuous on its domain of holomorphy as a function in the two variables $(s,w)$.
+To be more precise, the extension is unique for $w\in\C\smallsetminus (-\infty,0]$.
+The additional extension in the $w$-variable requires a choice of an extension of the complex logarithm.

-We refer to \cite{Lagarias_Li} for much deeper knowledge on the meromorphic continuability of the Lerch transcendent as a function of all three variables.
+For $\Phi=\Phi_0$ proofs of these statements can be found in the literature, for $\Phi_m$ with $m>0$ they can be deduced from the one for $\Phi_0$ or shown in analogy.
+For the convenience of the reader, we provide a proof in Section~\ref{sec:lerch} below.
+We refer to \cite{Lagarias_Li} for detailed discussions on the meromorphic continuability of the Lerch transcendent as a function of all three variables.

 \begin{prop} The map $s\to \TO_s$ extends to a meromorphic function on $\C$ with values in nuclear operators of order $0$ on $\mc B(\mc E_A;V)$.
-The possible poles are all simple and contained in $\tfrac12(d_0-\N_0)$.
+The possible poles are all simple and contained in $\tfrac12(d_1-\N_0)$ (recall $d_1$ from Theorem~\ref{mainthm:strong}).
 For each pole $s_0$, there is a neighborhood $U$ of $s_0$ such that the meromorphic continuation $\wt\TO_s$ is of the form

 where the operators $\mc A_s$ and $\mc B_s$ are holomorphic on $U$, and $\mc A_s$ is of rank at most

 \end{prop}

 \begin{proof} For Banach spaces $\mc B_1$, $\mc B_2$ we denote by $\Op(\mc B_1;\mc B_2)$ the space of all linear operators $\mc B_1\to\mc B_2$.